Tom Steyer

 1. Affordability & Cost of Living

-- Housing: Lowering housing costs through large-scale housing construction, plans to build up to 1 million new homes
+- Housing: Lowering housing costs through large-scale housing construction, plans to build up to 1 million new homes.
+Promises to launch the "largest drive to build affordable homes" in state history (target: 1 million homes).
+He advocates for closing property tax loopholes for major corporations

 - Homelessness: Address through state-level coordination